 Frugality or being frugal is not a common trait of this generation.
 We are constantly bombarded with ads encouraging us to buy more and buy now.
 There is a direct line between our emotions and our wallets.
 We believe whole-heartedly in the idea of retail therapy.
 Our focus on spending and consumerism has thrown us into debt and is devastating on the environment.
-If we learn to reign in our spending and live with intention, we might discover we don’t need retail therapists anymore.
+If we learn to reign in our spending with a more frugal approach and live with intention.
+Well then, we might discover we don’t need retail therapists anymore.

 One of the easiest ways to help the environment is to consume less.
 Buy only what you need and use things until they are worn out.
 Frugality and green-living are closely tied.
 Minding your consumption is good for your wallet and the planet.
 According to the Environmental Protection Agency (EPA), in 2012, Americans generated close to 250 million tons of trash.
 Only about one-third of that amount made it to recycling.